What is ServSafe?

 What is ServSafe Certification?

-ServSafe certification means that you have sufficient knowledge about food safety to earn one of their certificates.
-There are four different ServSafe certificates:
+ServSafe certification means that you have sufficient knowledge about food safety to earn one of the certificates awarded by ServSafe.
+There are four different types of ServSafe certifications:

 Who needs ServSafe Certification?